ryangreenberg/kindle-exporter/README.md

 The output is stored in a directory with one JSON file per book.
 The source HTML is also saved for debugging.

+## SQLite DB

+Use `bin/sqlite` to convert the JSON highlights to a SQLite database.

 ## Format

 Each output file will include the book's title, author, ASIN number, and a list of highlights.
 Highlights have the following format: